I am an Assistant Professor in the Computer Science Department

 and Scott Coull

-I'm interested in how complicated electronic systems are made to fail,
+I'm interested in how computer systems work and how they can be made to fail.

 Lately I'm focusing on techniques that enable an untrusted server or

-cloud service to perform meaningful, efficient computations on
+cloud service to perform meaningful, efficient, and secure computations

 - M. Naveed, S. Kamara, and C.V.
 Wright.

 Inference Attacks on Property-Preserving Encrypted Databases.